lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     The *bond_coeff*, which is here used for the O-H bond of the water molecule, sets both the energy of the harmonic potential and the equilibrium distance in Ångstrom.
-The value is *0* for the energy, because we are going to use a rigid model for the water molecule.
+The value is *0* for the energy because we are going to use a rigid model for the water molecule.
 The shape of the molecule will be preserved later by the *shake* algorithm.
     Similarly, the angle coefficient here for the H-O-H angle